 1. Price can sell anything, anytime!

 Buyers today have almost all market knowledge at their ?nger tips and they are savvy about good values, deals, steals, and overpriced properties.
 If you list your $300,000 property with me today for $50,000 I will have a cash offer for you in a few hours!
 List it at $315,000 and it will sit there waiting for a price reduction; at $335,000 you are wasting your time; it will not sell no matter what you want or what a Realtor® promises you.
 No one controls the marketplace!
 No one can change it!
 No one violates its realities and gets rewarded for it.
 If your property sits on the market without showings or offers for too long, it is overpriced, at least as it is right now.
 Of course most people do not want to unload their property like banks do; they want to sell it at fair market value.
+You might also want to look at how properties are sold in planned communities similar to HUNT MIDWEST to give you an idea of what is missing.
 Only recent sold properties reveal what market value really is.
 Actively listed comparable properties on the market are nothing more than opinions of value by agents (sometimes ?awed) or the dreams of owners (sometimes unrealistic).
 These prices may change often and dramatically until they reach true market value and sell.
 Active listings should be viewed only to evaluate your competitive position to gain a buyer who might be in the market place.
 To get a better price, the following principles apply…

 At the core, beneath all the novel ideas of marketing, technologies, advertising, and sales strategies, there are three absolutes to selling your property- Price, Location, and Condition.
 Apply these properly and most of the work is done.
 The rest of the glitter is just about improving competitive advantages, and getting your own promotional materials from https://www.supercheapsigns.com/construction doesn’t hurt.